 TOT — Tonga Time

-See what TOT means, where it is used, the current UTC+13 offset, and how to compare or convert it with other time zones.
+See what TOT means, where Tonga Time is used, and convert UTC+13 to other time zones with live comparison tools.

 How to Convert TOT to Other Time Zones

-4. Export and share the result: After selecting the time range, use the export options that appear: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful if you want to send a calendar invite to a distributed team, paste the converted time window into an operations chat, or create a shareable link so every participant sees the Tonga-based schedule in their own local time automatically.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+That makes it easy to send a confirmed time block to a distributed team, include the slot in a client email, or create a calendar event that each participant sees in their own local time.

 About Tonga Time (TOT)